This page shows you temporary closed sections by natural disaster.

 This bus does not stop at other than Ikutora.

-There is no straight bus trip from Shintoku to Furano.
+There is no straight bus services from Shintoku to Furano.

 Hidaka line (Hokkaido) between Mukawa and Shizunai